-The Membership Committee reviews all applications to ensure that applicants are eligible for membership.
-During the year 1,716 members joined our credit union and a further 10,190 transferred in as part of the mergers with the Meath Street, Rialto and Walkinstown Credit Unions.
+The Membership Committee reviews all applications to ensure to that individual credit union applicants are eligible for membership.
+During the year 1,399 members joined our credit union.

-At 30th September 2018, our total membership stood at 37,379.
+At 30th September 2019 our membership stands at 38,077.

 To apply for membership a person must: